 The official program of study for the MA can be found in the UNF catalog:

 ENG 6971 - Thesis (pass/fail).
 A literature thesis will count as one of the required 11 three-credit hour courses.

 All students must maintain a GPA of 3.00 (B) or higher.
 Grades lower than 2.70 (B-) will not count toward completion of the program but will be included in the GPA.

-Students must notify the office of the Department of English in advance if they will miss the first class meeting of the course.
-If they do not, the course instructor has the authority to drop them from the course.
+Students must notify the course instructor in advance if they will miss the first class meeting.
+If they do not, the instructor has the authority to drop them from the course.